kmacedovarela/dmn-workshop/advanced-lab-authoring.md

 Furthermore, the problem statement describes that phone numbers could be banned.
 So, also **banned numbers** can be regarded as an input to our model (although we will not implement it as an input in this lab).

-With the given input, we need to make the following decision:
+With the given input, we need to make the following decisions:

+-   **Accept Call**: the final decision we need to make is whether the given office will accept the call.
+- **Can Handle Call**: whether the office can actually accept the call.
+As defined in the problem statement, this depends on:
+  - whether the phone number has been banned;
+  -  the purpose of the phone call (“help” or “objection”).

+## 7.1.
+Accept Call Decision Structure

 -   **Accept Call**: the final decision we need to make is whether the given office will accept the call.